 British Library is just one of many libraries who supply books to Durham University, so the ILL team are working hard to source material from elsewhere.
-We should be able to source most books from other suppliers in the UK, but we continue to experience problems obtaining international material which is normally supplied via British Library.
+We should be able to source most books from other suppliers in the UK, but we are experiencing problems obtaining international material which is normally supplied via British Library.
 We will keep you updated as we find out more.
 The ILL team will be happy to answer any queries regarding individual requests.
 Contact the ILL team at interlibrary.loans@durham.ac.uk .

 You can get in touch through our live chat service or by email, and search our FAQs for answers to your questions.